Ticonn hi vis class 2 safety review: Ticonn Hi Vis Class 2 Safety T Shirt Pocket Review

 Reviewed by Steven Eaton, WC Safety Editorial

-The TICONN Class 2 Safety T-Shirt is a rated Class 2 high-visibility safety shirt from TICONN, stocked at $9.95.
+The TICONN Class 2 Safety T-Shirt is a rated Class 2 high-visibility safety shirt from TICONN, listed at the listed price.
 It's built for crews standardizing on shirt-based compliance at the lowest cost of entry, and employers stocking spares by the box — and this review covers what the listing actually documents, where it beats its closest rival, and who should buy something else.

 Why the TICONN Class 2 Safety T-Shirt Stands Out

-At $9.95, the TICONN Class 2 tee costs less than most vests — which reframes the whole vest-versus-shirt question.
+At the listed price, the TICONN Class 2 tee costs less than most vests — which reframes the whole vest-versus-shirt question.
 A shirt can't be forgotten in the truck, can't flap into a grinder, and can't ride up over a tool belt.
 When the compliant garment IS the shirt you got dressed in, compliance stops being a thing workers manage.

 Specification and Configuration